 2.1 Unlawful or Harmful Code or Content

-- The Services must not be used to generate, support, or facilitate code or text that is unlawful, obscene, violent, hateful, harassing, sexually exploitative, or in violation of other's privacy rights—or that incites the same.
+- The Services must not be used to generate, support, or facilitate code or text that is unlawful, obscene, violent, hateful, harassing, sexually exploitative, or in violation of others' privacy rights—or that incites the same.

 - Users shall refrain from engaging in any activity that violates applicable laws or regulations, including but not limited to those related to data protection, intellectual property, or export controls.